Five Successful Supply Chain Planning Steps

 The traditional sales and operations planning process starts with a review of sales projects.
 Then, planners factor in inputs from the operations and supply chain teams as well as the goals of the business.

 The output of sales and operations planning is the demand plan.
 Demand planning involves sensing and analyzing the demand signal and, in turn, using this information to drive the supply chain activities of all the different tiers of suppliers.
-It is important to ensure that this signal is as stable and realistic as possible so that it can inform a reasonable supply plan that can be met cost-effectively.
+It is important to ensure that this signal is as stable and realistic as possible so that it can inform a cost-efficient, integrated supply chain planning process.

 Five Steps to Supply Chain Planning and S&OP Success